abdm64/DAPP-JS/README.md

 - In order to deploy this application in production we need
    - Docker to build image for this application and push it to the docker hub or private registry
-   - Kubernetes cluster o run the application on production  mode from the image that was created
+   - Kubernetes cluster to run the application in production  mode from the image that was created

 ## Docker <a name = "docker"></a>